Well before the presidential elections, I began learning

 “annoying.”

-The country of Canada consists of 3.86 million
+The country of Canada United States

 In any case, Canadians drive on lines, a northern name for